There are different types of bridges, each serving a specific purpose and selected in different situations.

 It is understandable that no part of the bridge exerts a large amount of pressure, these supports are also called abatements.

 The abutments carries the weight of the entire bridge, which is responsible for keeping the arch in precise position.

 Force on arch bridge:

 The number of curves (arches) in a bridge depends on the stress and load that the bridge must support.

 The span length of arch bridges is generally up to 250 meters and the road to the bridge is located on the arch structure.

 Advantage of Arch Bridge:

-- Easy to manufacture with locally available materials.
+- These bridges are easy to manufacture with locally available materials.

-- This type of bridge is very rigid and extremely strong.
+- These types of bridges are very rigid and extremely strong.

-- Arc bridges are constructed with different types of materials such as stone, concrete, steel, etc.
+- Arc bridges are constructed with various materials such as stone, concrete, steel, etc.